 Today we are going to be taking a closer look at my current chair, the 100MC from BTOD.com.
-As you can imagine, being the President of an office furniture company I have quite few chair options to choose from.
+As you can imagine, being the President of an office furniture company I have quite a few chair options to choose from.
 We have chairs in our office that range from $200 all the way up to $2,000.
 I had originally started sitting in the 100MC to test the durability when it first arrived, but over time I started to really enjoy the way it sat.
 Since then I have tried to switch to some of the other chairs we have, but I keep coming back to the 100MC.
-The 90 degree angle from the seat to back and firm seat cushion are two of my favorite features.
+The 90-degree angle from the seat to the back and firm seat cushion are two of my favorite features.
 While this chair might be a good option for some, it definitely won’t be for everyone.
 Let’s take a look at the 100MC and see if it has the potential to find a new home in your office.

 Full Disclaimer: We are an office furniture dealer and sell some of the products we review.
 To learn more about the products we sell, our review process and why you can trust us, please visit: Why we’re different.
 Who is BTOD.com and The Breakroom Blog?

 - 2019 Pricing

 - Ergonomic Adjustments